- slide 1 of 2

 - The student will explore the concept of weather.

-- The student will identify kinds of weather (ex. snowy, rainy, cloudy, sunny, windy, stormy, etc.)
+- The student will identify kinds of weather (e.g., snowy, rainy, cloudy, sunny, windy, stormy, etc.)

-- The student will developing an understanding of classification by sorting weather picture cards.
+- The student will develope an understanding of classification by sorting weather picture cards.

-- 10 Weather Picture Cards showing various kinds of weather (Printables can be found at www.prekinders.com/2011/03/weather-seasons/)
+- 10 Weather Picture Cards showing various kinds of weather.
+Printables can be found at PreKinders.com's Weather and Seasons printable cards.